Changes and variations to non-broker approved arrangements

 Change in postal or email address

-Varying class requirements
+Varying class conditions

 Application to vary an approved arrangement

-- site plan
+- a site plan

-- technical specification for alternate process
+- technical specifications for proposed alternate processes

-- efficacy data for alternate treatment.
+- efficacy data for proposed alternate treatments.

 Applications for a variation to existing class requirements are considered to be technical and have a consideration period of 120 days.
 All other applications have a 90 day consideration period.